The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 To conduct the cooperative education, schools shall meet the following requirements:

-1. The latest school evaluation results shall be level 4 or above.
+1. The results of the latest school evaluation shall be level 4 or above.

-2. Evaluation results of the cooperative education shall be level 4 or above over the past three years, and the latest year’s evaluation results shall be level 3 or above.
+2. The results of the last three years’ evaluation of cooperative education shall be level 4 or above, and the results of the latest year’s evaluation shall be level 3 or above.

 3. Every two cooperative education classes shall be assigned with five full-time teachers of that field.